alwei/PPCelShader/README_EN.md

 You can adjust where to show shadow by "emissive color" of the material.

 If emissive color is more or equal to 1, this shader will not render shadow on there.
 Please adjust where to render shadow with texture map.

-If "metalic" value is high, the shadow becomes darker.
-Please reduce metalic value in this case.

 Outline